AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    Or

-   Add a the Journey canvas visualization in any of the ways described in the [Add visualizations to a panel](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md#add-visualizations-to-a-panel) section in [Visualizations overview](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md).
+   Add a Journey canvas visualization in any of the ways described in the [Add visualizations to a panel](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md#add-visualizations-to-a-panel) section in [Visualizations overview](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md).

 1. Specify the following basic information: